Tom Burlinson

+Early life

 Tom Burlinson was born in Toronto, Canada, the son of Antony T. Burlinson (born 1923, in Greenwich, Middlesex) and Angela Schofield (born 1926, in Bury St Edmunds, Suffolk), who had migrated to Canada after World War II.
 The family moved to New Jersey, United States, in 1958.
 In 1962 the family returned to Britain because of Antony's job.
 In 1965, the family moved again, this time to Australia.
 After six months his parents divorced and his mother and two younger sisters returned to Britain, leaving Burlinson with his father and his older sister, Susan.

 Burlinson's first public appearance as an actor was as Colonel Pickering in Mosman Primary School's production of My Fair Lady.
 Moving to Bayview, he attended Pittwater High School on Sydney's Northern Beaches and was the school captain in his final year.

+Burlinson's father wanted him to become a lawyer, but because a friend was accepted into the National Institute of Dramatic Art (NIDA), he decided to audition and to his surprise he was accepted into the 1974 class, graduating in 1976.